hackadayrex/ventilator/README.md

-# Rex Ventilator
+# The Rex Ventilator

 <span style="color:red">Warning everything in this repository is for information purposes only.
 Do not build or use this device on any person.
 This is not medical grade equipment and has a high probability that it could cause significant injury or death.
 By reading, sharing, implementing, deriving works from, or copying any of this information you assume all liability and absolve liability from the author of this work.</span>

 [![Rex Ventilator](https://github.com/hackadayrex/ventilator/blob/master/images/video_thumbnail.jpg)](https://youtu.be/pFnB-vOWQmU "Rex Ventilator")]

-### Overview
+## Overview

-The Coronavirus is projected to overwhelm the capabilities of most countries hospital systems to support the need for ventilators during the growth and peak of cases requiring mechanical ventilators.
-Most ventilators are in short supply and it maybe impossible in many countries to gain access.
+The Coronavirus is projected to overwhelm the capabilities of most hospital systems during the growth and peak of cases requiring mechanical ventilators.
+Most ventilators are in short supply and it maybe impossible in many countries to access more.
 As care is rationed many people are projected to die if not given ventilation as part of Intensive Care Units.
 The Rex Ventilator was designed to help fill this gap in the system that would support the breathing of a patient who was unable to breath on their own.

 As such, the 'Rex' ventilator is designed to be build from off the shelf parts, be constructed quickly, and be broadly servicable by anyone with basic knowledge of electronics and software design.
 The Rex would be connected to an air supply (provided by commercial generators), and then be connected to the patient via intubation.
 This design is a prototype of a solution that would need further development, but could provide a start point for that work.